 The Helen Woodman Natural Area was established on February 9, 1968 when Carl and Betsy Shirley of Bernardsville deeded 22 acres of land adjacent to the Far Hills Fairgrounds to the Upper Raritan Watershed Association (now RHA).
 With nearly 2,000 feet of frontage on the North Branch of the Raritan River, the donation of this wooded floodplain was a major gift to us and to the citizens of the region.

-The tract has long served as a stormwater detention area and purifier, and a groundwater recharge area.
+The tract has long served as a floodplain for the river, a stormwater detention area and purifier and a groundwater recharge area.
 Unlike the smaller, narrow floodplains of RHA’S Hollow Brook and William Post Preserves, large-magnitude floods occur from time to time in the Helen Woodman Natural Area.
 Recent samples from our water monitoring program have produced a fairly high family biotic index, indicating low levels of pollution in the North Branch flowing past the site.

 The wooded floodplain has been recognized as a valuable wildlife habitat area, although unfortunately the land’s conservation value has been degraded over time.
 Surrounding land uses have led to the introduction of non-native, highly invasive plant species.
 Healthy populations of native plants are primarily found in the wet areas of the site, although the forest does contain some beautiful hardwood trees including Sycamore, Ash, Maple and Oak.